-- Is an eligible organization - Is eligible to submit directly to CNCS - Submits an application by the submission deadline - Submit an application with a minimum of twenty AmeriCorps member positions (slots).
+- Is an eligible organization - Is eligible to submit directly to CNCS - Submits an application by the submission deadline - Submit an application that falls within one or more of the funding priorities stated in Section A. 2.

 Reviewing for eligibility is intended to ensure that only those applications that are eligible for award are further reviewed.
 However, a determination of eligibility can take place at any point during the application review and selection process.
 Applicants that are determined to be non-compliant and ineligible will not receive an award.